A Comprehensive Study on Large Language Models for Mutation Testing: Discussion

 \subsubsection{Impact of Different Few-Shot Examples}

-To measure the impact of different few-shot examples on the results, we conduct comparative experiments with various examples.
-First, we randomly select 3, 6, and 9 additional examples from QuixBugs, and ensure there is no overlap with the default 6 examples.
+To evaluate how different few-shot examples influence the results, we conduct comparative experiments by varying the few-shot examples used in the default LLMut (GPT-4o) prompt.
+First, we randomly select 3, 4, 5, 6, 7, 8, 9, and 10 additional examples from QuixBugs, and ensure there is no overlap with the default 6 examples.
 Additionally, despite the risk of data leakage, we select 6 examples from the Defects4J dataset.
 The results are presented in~\tabref{diff-examples}.

-We further compute their similarity, shown as~\tabref{example-sim}.
+We further compute their similarity, shown as the bottom part of \tabref{context-similarity}.
 We can find that their similarity exceeds 0.95, significantly exceeding the typical threshold of 0.85, and the $p$-values are all below 0.05.
-Therefore, we can conclude the performance of different prompts is very similar.
+Therefore, despite variations in few-shot examples, there is no statistically significant evidence indicating superior performance among the prompts.